 You’ve never failed and You won’t start now

 But I have uprooted myself before.
 I have learned to go to the edge of my comfort zone.
 Moved countries.
 Changed jobs.
 Weathered loss.
 Defeated disappointments.
 But I have never done it on my own.
-My faith is like the everlasting arms underneath me, especially when I was out of my depth.
+God’s everlasting arms underneath me brought me to safety when I was out of my depth.

 So I will call upon Your name